Insights into the forces shaping our industry.

 You have a vacancy in a sales, operations, marketing or engineering role.
-One of your top performers left unexpectedly or you need to replace an underperforming team member.
-In either case, you realize that the role needs to be filled in a timely manner and with a stronger candidate that can solve the challenges that the predecessor faced to further grow your business unit.
+One of your top performers left unexpectedly, or you need to replace an under-performing team member.
+In either case, you realize the role needs to be filled in a timely manner and with a stronger candidate that can solve the challenges the predecessor faced to further grow your business unit.

-Let’s start over….Remember…you’ve already walked through your professional recruiter’s approach to recruitment.
-You’ve ‘gotten it’.
-Remember…your professional recruiter isn’t simply creating an internet ad or social media post; nor are they posting a job description to a website only to collect 200 resumes of candidates that aren’t a fit.
-Think of your valuable time that will be wasted by reviewing all the submitted resumes that won’t get you who you’re looking for.
+Let’s start over…remember…you’ve already walked through your professional recruiter’s approach to recruitment.
+You ‘get it’.
+Your professional recruiter isn’t creating an internet ad or social media post; nor are they posting a job description to a website only to collect 200 resumes of candidates that aren’t a fit.
+Think of how your valuable time will be wasted by reviewing all the submitted resumes that won’t get you who you’re looking for.
 Instead, your professional recruiter is attracting the best ‘passive’ candidates.
-They’re dutifully employed and achieving tremendous success… for your competitor.
-They’re the best…not the best ‘available’.
+They’re dutifully employed and achieving tremendous success…for your competitor.
+They’re the best, not the best ‘available’.

 A professional recruiter will develop a list of a hundred or more candidates for each search they perform.
-Your professional recruiter has an established vast network of industry specific contacts…relationships.
+Your professional recruiter has an established and vast network of industry specific contacts…relationships.
 Each are called and evaluated against the specifications that were outlined in a lengthy phone conversation with the hiring manager.
-In addition, the list of candidates is measured on a personality fit with the company and the team that they will work with.
-The list is then broken down into a much smaller list of finalists and in the end (three to four) will be formally presented and interviewed face to face by the client.
-Your professional recruiter works confidentially, with speed to minimize ramp up time and ultimately save you, the client, money.
-Ahhh…then comes the close…the professional recruiter’s ability to negotiate a strong offer on your behalf.
+In addition, the list of candidates is measured on a personality fit with the company and the team they will work with.
+The list is, then, broken down into a much smaller list of finalists; and in the end, three to four will be formally presented and interviewed face to face by the client.
+Your professional recruiter works confidentially, with speed to minimize ramp up time and ultimately, save you, the client, money.
+Then, comes the close…the professional recruiter’s ability to negotiate a strong offer on your behalf.
 Remember, your professional recruiter has ‘real time’ data of what candidates in the same positions are making at your competitors.
-Your professional recruiter should be viewed as a trusted advisor who can assist you in preparing a great offer that the candidate will accept.
+Your professional recruiter should be viewed as a trusted adviser who can assist you in preparing a great offer that the candidate will accept.
 Now it’s time for your professional recruiter to walk the candidate through the resignation process, address potential counter offers, and then walk both the client and candidate through the onboarding process.
 Your professional recruiter will then stay in touch with you and the candidate, checking in regularly to get progress reports and learn of successes.
 As a professional recruiter, there’s no better validation of a successful placement than learning of your candidate’s first big purchase order, product launch, or implemented product design.
 Personally, my greatest accomplishments come when I learn of placed candidates being promoted into even larger roles within the organization.
-What’s the end result?…retention and productivity.
-Increased revenue from that placed candidate.
+What’s the end result?
+Retention and productivity; increased revenue from that placed candidate.